sashite/open-standards.md/docs/Portable-Chess-Notation.md

 The reserved "`moves`" property is REQUIRED.

-The moves are an ordered set of _action_ expressed into [portable board diff notation](Portable-Board-Diff-Notation).
+The moves are an ordered set of _action_ expressed into [Portable Board Diff Notation](https://developer.sashite.com/specs/portable-board-diff-notation).
 A move MUST contain one action.

 For example, the following move: